The Crown season 5 viewers hail return of ‘irreplaceable’ star

 “Claire Foy in the opening scene of The Crown s5 I’ve won today,” a fan said, with one stating: “One second into The Crown season five and already a guest appearance by Claire Foy. you can’t outdo the doer!!!!!”

 The Crown season five is available to stream on Netflix now.
-Find The Independent’s review here, and updates from the new batch of episodes here.
+Find The Independent’s review here.

+In the new season, one scene appears to address the controversy surrounding Prince Andrew, while another is leaving fans “emotional” due to a touching moment between Princess Diana and Prince William and Harry.

+However, many are admitting to “struggling” with the casting of two different cast members – one because of their “hotness”, and the other due to a previous role they played in Harry Potter.

 Register for free to continue reading